 As previously mentioned, my first flight took about 5 minutes till I successfully killed one motor.
 I have to admit that it was a pilot error.
 Usually, I never use headless mode on any of my toys, but this time I was curious how it works on a hexacopter.
 The switch somehow confused me and I flew with speed into the wall…

 In that short flight I had the chance to test it indoor and I can say that is very stable at “Low” rate.
 At “High” it behaves a bit strange but seems to have more power.

 I managed to replace the broken motor with one that I removed from another toy.
 It appears that the “surgery” was successful and now it works like new 🙂

-In case you encounter some stability issues, you can try to re-calibrate it by pushing the left stick to lowest-left position and right stick to lowest-right position.
+In case you encounter some stability issues, you can try to re-calibrate it by pushing the left stick to the lowest-left position and the right stick to the lowest-right position.

 Fayee FY805 review – Final words

 Certainly, I had in my hand better nano flyers but none of them looked so nice in the air like this tiny FY805.
 My only worry about this model is the lack of spare parts.
 Anyway, it is so cheap (about $18) that you can buy a second one to keep it as “donor”.

 Because Valentines is coming, I can imagine this toy as a gift for big boys 🙂 My recommendation for newbies is that they should practice on large rooms ( at least 5 x 5 m) and always on “Low” speed rate.